Explore What Internal Links Are and How to Use Them Properly

 Internal links perform three main tasks:

-- help in navigation on the site;
+- help with navigating the site;

 - definition of the architecture and hierarchy of the site;